KamaranL/road-api/README.md

 # road-api (Read-Only Active Directory API)

-A super-simple, backend application built on Node.js with the Express framework that returns Active Directory objects and attributes.
+A super-simple, Node.js backend application built with the Express framework that returns Active Directory objects and attributes.
 This application relies heavily on the [activedirectory2](https://www.npmjs.com/package/activedirectory2) package.

 ## Installation

 1. Clone repository to desired location.

-  * if using
+    * If using a front-end framework, you can serve an "index.html" document by placing it in the root of the project folder.

+2. Rename the ".env.sample" file to ".env" and edit the configuration to your liking.

+3. Explicitly from the command line:

+      1. Navigate to the root of the project folder.

+      2. Install dependancies by running `npm install`

+      3. Launch the application with `npm run [dev|prod]`

 ## Configuration